freenas/freenas-docs/userguide/vms.rst

 The final screen of the Wizard displays the chosen options for the new Docker VM.
-Click :guilabel:`SUBMIT` to create the VM or :guilabel:`BACK` to change any settings:
+Click :guilabel:`SUBMIT` to create the VM or :guilabel:`BACK` to change any settings.
+Click :guilabel:`CANCEL` at any time to return to the
+:menuselection:`Virtual Machines`
+page.

 .. figure:: images/virtual-machines-add-wizard-docker-summary.png